Inbound Study Abroad Programs

 JCC: Japanese Contemporary Culture

-To apply for WJC, you must be able to provide evidence of your spoken and written command of the English language (TOEFL-PBT score 500+).
-For the Japanese language and Culture (JLC) track, the level N2 of the Japanese Language Proficiency Test (JLPT) or above is required.
+All courses in JLC are taught in Japanese, while all courses in JCS and JCC are taught in English.
+Each course is for 2 credits (30 hours).
+To apply for WJC, you must be able to provide evidence of your spoken and written command of the English language (TOEFL-iBT 72+; IELTS 5.5+; CEFR B2+).
+For the Japanese language and Culture (JLC) track, the level N2 of the Japanese Language Proficiency Test (JLPT) or above is required in addition to sufficient English language skills.The following courses are planned to be offered.
+(Couses are subject to change.)

 Course Offerings